jbhammon/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+We're telling the browser to run the function handleClick() when the button is clicked by the user with the code ```onclick=handleClick()```.
+When that function runs it shows the user an alert with the text "hello", and that's why we see the popup when we click the "Wow" button.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**

+Note to self: done

 ### The next few questions address the `jquerylib_submit_example.html` file.